Are you wondering which Costa Rican holidays might be going on while you are traveling and what you can expect regarding celebrations?

-One of the (many) things we love about traveling is having the chance to get a taste of different cultures.
+One of the (many) things we love about living in Costa Rica is having the chance to get a taste of a different culture.
 It is always interesting to see how other countries celebrate the same holidays as you and it is even more interesting to see the celebrations for holidays you have never heard of before.
-Costa Rica holidays are definitely fun to experience.

-We also created this guide to Costa Rica holidays so you can plan your vacation around when you should avoid certain areas and when it is best to stay off the roads.
+We also created this guide to Costa Rica holidays so you can plan your vacation accordingly and know what to expect from street closures, bank holidays, and awesome celebrations you can join.

-December 31st & January 1st – Ano Nuevo (New Years)
+December 31st & January 1st: Ano Nuevo (New Year’s Eve and Day)

 New Year’s Eve in Costa Rica takes place on December 31st (obviously).
 This event is probably celebrated just like you are used to.
-It is common for family and friends to gather for a party and to count down to the new year.
+It is common for family and friends to gather for a party at someone’s house to count down to the new year together.

 Most people in Costa Rica do not have December 31st off of work, but January 1st is considered a public holiday and businesses will be closed down.

 Semana Santa literally translates to “Holy Week.”
-This is the name for the week which culminates with Easter Sunday.
+This is the name for the week leading up to Easter Sunday.

-For more information on Semana Santa including tips for joining in the celebrations check out our guide to Easter in Costa Rica.
+For more information on Semana Santa including tips for joining in the celebrations, areas to avoid, etc. check out our guide to Easter in Costa Rica.

 April 11th – Dia de Juan Santamaria